james-c-cameron/james-c-cameron/README.md

 - 👋 Hi, I'm James Cameron.
 I am a mathematician most recently based at the University of Utah.
+- 🌱 I’m currently interested in data science and machine learning, computational strategies for studying representation theory and commutative algebra, and topological data analysis.
-- 👀 Mathematically I am interested in algebraic topology, representation theory, and commutative algebra, especially the tensor triangulated aspects of these.
+- - 👀 Mathematically I am interested in algebraic topology, representation theory, and commutative algebra, especially the tensor triangulated aspects of these.
-- 🌱 I’m currently learning more about coding, computational strategies for studying representation theory and commutative algebra, and topological data analysis.
-- 💞️ I’m not looking to collaborate on anything in particular right now, but please feel free to get in touch if you want to work on something.

 <!---